-- (a) A facility must conduct a debriefing as quickly as possible but no later than 24 hours following every incident involving the use of physical restraint. - (b) Attendees of the debriefing shall include, at minimum:
+(a) A facility must conduct a debriefing as quickly as possible but no later than 24 hours following every incident involving the use of physical restraint.

-- (1) The consumer who was physically restrained unless the consumer voluntarily declines; - (2) The authorized consumer representative, if applicable; - (3) The staff involved in the incident; - (4) The administrator or their designee; and - (5) The facility's Qualified Behavior Modification Professional. - (c) The debriefing shall also include individuals requested by the consumer, but these individuals are not required to attend the debriefing. - (d) The debriefing may also include the clients' rights advocate and a regional center representative with approval from the consumer.
-Those individuals shall be invited to the debriefing but are not required to attend the debriefing. - (e) The debriefing shall include: - (1) Assisting the consumer with identifying the precipitant of the incident and suggesting methods of more safely and constructively responding to the incident; - (2) Assisting the staff in understanding the precipitants to the incident, and developing alternative methods of helping the consumer avoid or cope with those incidents; - (3) Identifying what led to the incident and what factors contributed to the incident leading to the use of physical restraint; - (4) Assessing alternative methods of responding to the incident that may have avoided the use of physical restraint; - (5) Evaluating whether staff used emergency interventions consistent with the facility Emergency Intervention Plan, the Individual Behavior Supports Plan, Individualized Emergency Intervention Plan, and staff training; - (6) Devising treatment interventions to address the root cause of the incident, its consequences, and modifying the Individual Behavior Supports Plan and/or the Individualized Emergency Intervention Plan accordingly;

-- (7) Evaluating whether the consumer was in physical restraint for the least amount of time necessary; - (8) Evaluating the effectiveness of less restrictive de-escalation strategies that were attempted and if they were not effective or were counterproductive, that they are discontinued; - (9) Determining whether the consumer's physical and psychological wellbeing and right to privacy were addressed appropriately; - (10) Considering treatment for any trauma that may have been experienced by the consumer as a result of the incident; - (11) Identifying alternative ways of helping the consumer avoid or cope with difficult situations such as those that led to the use of physical restraint; and - (12) Identifying the need to do a new Functional Behavior Assessment, revise or refine the Individual Behavior Supports Plan and Individualized Emergency Intervention Plan, retrain staff, and/or investigate risk factors. - (f) Documentation of the debriefing meeting must include: - (1) Findings from the activities in Subsections (e)(1)-(12); - (2) Any revisions needed to the Individual Behavior Supports Plan and Individualized Emergency Intervention Plan to better serve the consumer; - (3) The consumer's refusal to participate in the debriefing activities, if applicable; - (4) With the express consent of the person questioned, or their personal representative if that person is incapacitated, documentation of the physical and psychological well-being of any person who observed the physical restraint; and - (5) Evidence that less restrictive, nonphysical strategies or interventions were attempted first and without success. - (g) If the consumer who was physically restrained voluntarily declines to participate in the debriefing meeting as described in subsections (a-e) above, the administrator shall offer an opportunity to meet with the team described in subsection (b) above within 72 hours of the physical restraint.
+(b) Attendees of the debriefing shall include, at minimum:

+(1) The consumer who was physically restrained, unless the consumer voluntarily declines;

+(2) The authorized consumer representative, if applicable;

+(3) The staff involved in the incident;

+(4) The administrator or their designee; and

+(5) The facility's Qualified Behavior Modification Professional.

+(c) The debriefing shallmay also include individuals requested by the consumer.
+Those individuals shall be invited to the debriefing, but these individuals are not required to attend the debriefing.

+(d) The debriefing may also include the clients' rights advocate and a regional center representative with approval from the consumer.
+Those individuals shall be invited to the debriefing but are not required to attend the debriefing.

+(e) The debriefing shall include:

+(1) Assisting the consumer with identifying the precipitant of the incident and suggesting methods of more safely and constructively responding to the incident, unless the consumer voluntarily declines;

+(2) Assisting the staff in understanding the precipitants to the incident7 and developing alternative methods of helping the consumer avoid or cope with those incidents;

+(3) Identifying what led to the incident and what factors contributed to the incident leading to the use of physical restraint;

+(4) Assessing alternative methods of responding to the incident that may have avoided the use of physical restraint;

+(5) Evaluating whether staff used emergency interventions consistent with the facility Emergency Intervention Plan, the Individual Behavior Supports Plan, Individualized Emergency Intervention Plan, and staff training;

+(6) Devising treatment interventions to address the root cause of the incident, its consequences, and modifying the Individual Behavior

+Supports Plan and/or the Individualized Emergency Intervention Plan accordingly;

+(7) Evaluating whether the consumer was in physical restraint for the least amount of time necessary;

+(8) Evaluating the effectiveness of less restrictive de-escalation strategies that were attempted and if they were not effective or were counterproductive, that they are discontinued;

+(9) Determining whether the consumer's physical and psychological wellbeing and right to privacy were addressed appropriately;

+(10) Considering treatment for any trauma that may have been experienced by the consumer as a result of the incident;

+(11) Identifying alternative ways of helping the consumer avoid or cope with difficult situations such as those that led to the use of physical restraint; and

+(12) Identifying the need to do a new Functional Behavior Assessment, revise or refine the Individual Behavior Supports Plan and Individualized Emergency Intervention Plan, retrain staff, and/or investigate risk factors.

+(f) Documentation of the debriefing meeting must include:

+(1) Findings from the activities in Subsections (e)(1)-(12);

+(2) Any revisions needed to the Individual Behavior Supports Plan and Individualized Emergency Intervention Plan to better serve the consumer;

+(3) The consumer's refusal to participate in the debriefing activities, if applicable;

+(4) With the express consent of the person questioned, or their personal representative if that person is incapacitated, documentation of tThe physical and psychological well-being of any person who observed the physical restraint, with the consent of the person or person's authorized representative, if the person is incapacitated; and

+(5) Evidence that less restrictive, nonphysical strategies or interventions were attempted first and without success.

+(g) If the consumer who was physically restrained voluntarily declines to participate in the debriefing meeting as described in sSubsections (a)-(e) above, the administrator shall offer the consumer an opportunity a subsequent meeting to meet with the team described in sSubsection (b) above within 72 hours of the physical restraint.
 During this meeting: